European leaders, aid arrive in Irma-struck Caribbean

 Meanwhile, France's Macron stressed that running water and electricity would be back soon in France's Caribbean territories, and that he hoped schools would be reopened for at least a few hours early next week.

-The French President said he planned to go on a patrol in St. Martin on Tuesday night with French security forces to see for himself that law and order have been restored following reports of widespread looting.
+The President said he planned to go on a patrol in St. Martin on Tuesday night with French security forces to see for himself that law and order have been restored following reports of widespread looting.

-Many local people were discovering that self-help is sometimes the most efficient.
+Many local residents were discovering that self-help is sometimes the most efficient.

 Nils Erickson has lived on the US Virgin Island of St. John since 1994 but had recently returned to the US and watched the storm unfold from his home in Newport, Rhode Island.